core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 --- abstract

-This document describes a YANG library, which provides information about all YANG modules implemented by a constrained network management server (e.g. CoMI server).
-Simple caching mechanisms are provided to minimize retrieval of this information by clients.
+This document describes a YANG library that provides information about all the YANG modules used by a constrained network management server (e.g., a CoAP Management Interface (CoMI) server).
+Simple caching mechanisms are provided to allow clients to minimize retrieval of this information.

 --- middle

 # Introduction

-The YANG module defined in this memo is available to clients to discover the different YANG data models supported by a constrained network management server.
-The following YANG module information is needed by client applications to fully utilize the YANG data modeling language:
+The YANG library specified in this document is available to clients of a given server to discover the YANG modules supported by this constrained network management server.
+A CoMI server provides a link to this library in the /c/mod.uri resource.
+The following YANG module information is provided to client applications to fully utilize the YANG data modeling language:

-* module list: The list of YANG modules implemented by a server, each module is identified by its SID and revision.
+* module list: The list of YANG modules implemented by a server, each module is identified by its assigned Schema Item iDentifier (SID) and revision.

-* submodule list: The list of YANG submodules included by each module, each submodule is identified by its SID and revision.
+* submodule list: The list of YANG submodules included by each module, each submodule is identified by its assigned SID and revision.

-* feature list: The list of features supported by each YANG module, each feature is identified by its SID.
+* feature list: The list of features supported by the server, each feature is identified by its assigned SID.

-* deviation list: The list of YANG modules used for deviation statements associated with each YANG module, each module is identified by its SID and revision.
+* deviation list: The list of YANG modules used for deviation statements associated with each YANG module, each module is identified by its assigned SID and revision.

 ## Major differences between ietf-constrained-yang-library and ietf-yang-library

-YANG module ietf-constrained-yang-library target the same functionality and share the same approach as YANG module ietf-yang-library.
-The following changes are required to make this module compatible with Schema Item iDentifier {{-core-sid}} used by CoMI {{-comi}} and to improve its applicability to constrained devices and networks.
+YANG module ietf-constrained-yang-library targets the same functionality and shares the same approach as YANG module ietf-yang-library.
+The following changes with respect to ietf-yang-library are specified to make ietf-constrained-yang-library compatible with SID {{-core-sid}} used by CoMI {{-comi}} and to improve its applicability to constrained devices and networks.

-* YANG module ietf-constrained-yang-library extends the caching mechanism supported by ietf-yang-library to a group of servers.
+* YANG module ietf-constrained-yang-library extends the caching mechanism supported by ietf-yang-library to multiple servers.
 This is accomplished by supporting the identityref datatype for "module-set-id".
 This enables the use of a managed identifier (i.e. a SID) to identify a specific assembly of YANG modules, deviations and features implemented by a group of constrained servers.

 * Modules, sub-modules, deviations and features are identified using a numerical value (SID) instead of a string (yang-identifier).

-* The "namespace" leaf is not required for SIDs, this leaf mandatory in ietf-yang-library is not included in ietf-constrained-yang-library.
+* The "namespace" leaf, not required for SIDs, but mandatory in ietf-yang-library is not included in ietf-constrained-yang-library.

-* The size of schema URIs is considered incompatible with constrained devices and constrained networks.
-Furthermore, schemas can be located using the already available module or sub-module identifier (SID) and revision.
-For these reasons, supports of module and sub-module schema URIs have been removed.
+* Schemas can be located using the already available module or sub-module identifier (SID) and revision.
+For this reason, support of module and sub-module schema URIs have been removed.

-o To minimize their size, "revision" are encoded in binary instead of strings.
+o To minimize their size, each revision date is encoded in binary.

 # Terminology and Notation